 Some of the main banks now require official office premises for license applications.
 We are witnessing certain business activities and licenses that are linked with a virtual/flexi/smart desk option no longer being suitable within the trading and consultancy category.

 Banks are recommending those that are looking to apply for a bank account in the region to have and maintain a UAE visa and Emirates ID to increase their chances of approval.
-What’s more, a local residential address portrays commitment to business endeavors to the local economy and this is even more positive from the viewpoint of the bank.
+What’s more, a local residential address portrays commitment to business endeavours to the local economy and this is even more positive from the viewpoint of the bank.

 BUILD A RELATIONSHIP WITH YOUR BANKER

 Business owners must comply and evolve with requests from the bank.
 Make it easier for your banking relationship manager by being fully transparent and quickly sharing all the documentation that is requested.
-As a result your corporate account will be on-boarded at a greater speed.
+As a result, your corporate account will be on-boarded at a greater speed.
 Build a relationship with your banker and inform them on all the clients and suppliers you will be working with as this will prove credibility.
 Inform the bank regarding any larger payment you may be expecting to deposit as this will motivate them to work on your application faster.

 Another tip for getting on boarded by the banks is creating a robust business plan.
-Creation work daily with all major banks and are skilled to craft a sound business plan that can assist with being accepted by the banks much faster.
+Creation works daily with all major banks and are skilled to craft a sound business plan that can assist with being accepted by the banks much faster.

 A company website assists to add credibility with the banks.
 Should your website mention some of the companies you work with this validates your suppliers and customers and is adds additional points with the banker.
-If you don’t have a website you can create a landing page with an easy to make website platform.
+If you don’t have a website, you can create a landing page with an easy to make website platform.
 Note this is not compulsory, however it adds substance to your business.

 Opting for a free zone that matches your brand and purpose is also advisable, as this may present your venture in a better light during your application.

-Do not go with what appears to be the easiest or cheapest company setup option as it can be expensive in the long run; you could be delayed by up to six months waiting to get your bank account and regulations could continue change again and again.
+Do not go with what appears to be the easiest or cheapest company setup option as it can be expensive in the long run; you could be delayed by up to six months waiting to get your bank account and regulations could continue to change again and again.

 Do not let the above put you off, there is no great trouble opening a UAE bank account provided you meet all the requirements.
 It’s essential you seek the right guidance in your company structure for onshore and free zone.
 Therefore, can you afford to get it wrong?
 Is it worth seeking the advice of company incorporation experts rather than a friend who did it before compliance changes?
-Is it worth listening to the cheapest and most inexperience company setup sales rep?
+Is it worth listening to the cheapest and most inexperienced company setup sales rep?
 Isn’t it best that you are on the right track?
 This will help you save money, time and the pain in paperwork and administrative tasks that are essential for any company investing in its future.